global-container-format/gcf-spec/README.md

 # GCF - Global Container Format

-The Global Container Format (GCF) is a container format for deployment of generic resources.
-The main purpose of the format is to be linear and simple to parse while maintaining an optimized layout.
+The Global Container Format (GCF) is a container format for deployment of resources.
+Its main purpose is to be linear and simple to parse while maintaining a feature-set oriented towards efficient runtime resource loading.
 It draws inspiration from both the [DDS](https://docs.microsoft.com/en-us/windows/win32/direct3ddds/dx-graphics-dds-pguide) and [KTX](https://github.khronos.org/KTX-Specification) file formats.
-While the DDS format feels clunky, limited and outdated, the KTX format is great and flexible but too complicated to parse quickly.
-This format is not meant to be an all-encompassing, highly flexible format for data exchange but rather a format optimized for asset loading in game engines.
+While the DDS format is extremely simple to parse, it feels clunky, limited and outdated; the KTX format on the other hand is great and flexible but can't be parsed without writing a lot of code.
+The GCF format attempts to strike a balance between the two.

 **Format version**: 2.0.1